jherby2k/AudioWorks/README.md

   * libebur128-1

 ### Installation
 The AudioWorks PowerShell module can found on [the PowerShell Gallery](https://www.powershellgallery.com/packages/AudioWorks.Commands).
-If you are using Windows PowerShell 5.1, you may need to [update PowerShellGet](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget) to a version that supports pre-release modules.

-Keep the module up to date with `Update-Module -Name AudioWorks.Commands -AllowPrerelease`.
+Keep the module up to date with `Update-Module -Name AudioWorks.Commands`.

 The .NET API is available via [NuGet](https://www.nuget.org/packages/AudioWorks.Api).